 Seeking Shade Isn’t Enough

 There’s one more thing I want to mention.
 A lot of people might rely on an umbrella for sun protection during a day at the beach, but here’s the thing—shade does NOT equal sunscreen.
 You’re still being exposed to UV rays that cause premature skin aging and skin cancer.
 That’s why sunscreen and sun-protective clothing are still necessary.
-For example, in the picture above, I’m wearing a UPF shirt as well as sunscreen, despite sitting under an umbrella.
+For example, in the picture above, I’m wearing a UPF shirt and sunscreen, despite sitting under an umbrella.

 Celebrity Esthetician & Skincare Expert